mycelium-ethereum/pool-state-helper/README.md

 `leveragedPool` - Leveraged Pool Address
 `periods` - Number of commit periods to simulate

-Returns the `ExpectedPoolState` after the commit periods are applied
+Returns the `ExpectedPoolState` after the TotalCommitments for `periods` are applied

 ```
     struct ExpectedPoolState {